aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 - [Service quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) - increases can be requested via the AWS Management Console, AWS CLI, or AWS SDKs (see [Accessing Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html#access))

-- This guidance runs SageMaker Training Jobs or Batch Jobs which uses a Docker container to run the training.
-This deployment guide walks through building a custom container image for SageMaker or Batch.
+- This guidance runs SageMaker Training Jobs or Batch Jobs which use Docker containers to run the training.
+This deployment guide walks through building a custom container image for SageMaker or Batch job.
-  - Depending on what instances you will be using to train on (configured during job submission, ml.g5.4xlarge is the default), you may need to adjust the SageMaker Training Jobs or Batch Jobs quota.
+  - Depending on what instances you will be using to train on (configured during job submission, `ml.g5.4xlarge` is the default), you may need to adjust the SageMaker Training Jobs or Batch Jobs quota.
 This will be under the SageMaker service in Service Quotas named "training job usage" or AWS Batch Job "instance usage".
   - (Optional) You can optionally build and test this container locally (not running on AWS Services) on a GPU-enabled EC2 instance.
-If you plan to do this, increase the EC2 quota named "Running On-Demand G and VT instances" and/or "Running On-Demand P instances", depending on the instance family you plan to use, to a desired maximum number of vCPUs for running instances of the target family.
-Note, this is vCPUs NOT number of instances like the SageMaker Training Jobs quota.
+If you plan to do this, increase the EC2 account quota named "Running On-Demand G and VT instances" and/or "Running On-Demand P instances", depending on the instance family you plan to use, to a desired maximum number of vCPUs for running instances of the target family.
+Note: this is vCPUs NOT number of instances like the SageMaker Training Jobs quota.

 ## Cost